pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_message-actions.md

 - Channel (string): Channel name to list message actions for.
 - Start (long): Message action timetoken for the start of the range (exclusive).
 - End (long): Message action timetoken for the end of the range (inclusive).
-- Limit (int, default/max 100): Maximum number of actions to return.
+- Limit (int, default and max 100): Maximum number of actions to return.

 ### Sample code
 ```